digitalrebar/doc/deployment/knife-config.rst

 Interact with Chef
 ==================

-First you must sync local date and time with that on the target system.
-Especially if you run in a development environment and did not do so on installation (chef protects agains replay attacks and needs a correct time setting)
+First you must sync local date and time with that on the target system - especially if you run in a development environment and did not do so on installation (chef protects agains replay attacks and needs a correct time setting)